 Moore & Van Allen fosters a culture of diversity, belonging, and inclusion at our firm and in the many communities we serve.
-Diversity is embraced and promoted across the firm in our recruiting, development, and promotion programs for lawyers and staff with different personal backgrounds and experiences.
+Diversity is embraced and promoted across the firm in our recruiting, development, and promotion programs for lawyers and staff with different backgrounds, experiences and perspectives.
 There is unequivocal strength in diversity, and we believe different perspectives enable us to better serve our clients.
-We are committed in our efforts to continue to intentionally build and strengthen an inclusive environment.

 Message from Leadership

-We remain steadfast in our belief that in order to achieve the best outcomes we must also remain open and supportive of diverse experiences and perspectives.
-We are a proud to support a culture where we work hard to welcome, include, value and listen to everyone.
+We remain steadfast in our belief that in order to achieve the best outcomes we must remain open and supportive of diverse backgrounds, experiences, and perspectives.
+We are proud to support a culture where we work hard to welcome, include, value, and listen to everyone.

 Tom Mitchell, Chair, Management Committee

 Valecia McDowell, Member, Management Committee; Co-chair, Diversity Committee

 - Moore & Van Allen’s 5th annual Diversity Conference was held virtually in January 2023.
 This conference is designed to introduce 1L law students to leaders and career opportunities in the legal industry.

 - Our Diversity Scholarship Program is a summer employment opportunity for students finishing their first year in law school.
 1L Diversity Scholars participate in the firm’s 10-week summer associate program.

 Moore & Van Allen provides associates, counsel, and staff attorneys with up to 50 hours of billable credit on an annual basis for diversity and inclusion activity.
 The goal of the policy is to recognize firm attorneys who are individually and collectively supporting efforts that foster a diverse and inclusive workplace.